How to maintain a WordPress website: 5 Actionable Tips

 Wonderful World of Websites | Website Wonder Woman

-It’s one thing having a website but once it’s there what on earth are you supposed to do with it now.
-So many people ask me how to maintain a WordPress website, keep in up to date and secure and generally what should you be doing each week or month to keep your website going.
+It’s one thing to have a website, but once it’s there, what on earth are you supposed to do with it now?
+So many people ask me how to maintain a WordPress website.
+How to keep it up to date and secure, and generally what you should be doing each week or month to keep your website going.
+So, I have put together 5 actionable tips on how to maintain your WordPress website (although these are relevant to all websites, really).

 how to maintain a wordpress website